Home

 F

-Flat Playing a stoke with minimum topspin so that the ball travels very low over the net.
+Flat Playing a stroke with minimum topspin so that the ball travels very low over the net.

 A stroke played close to the table where you hit over the back or top of ball, using a loose wrist action to impart topspin.

-Forehand A shot executed with the palm of your hand facing the opponent, to the right side of the elbow for a right handed player and vice versa for a left handed player.
+Forehand A shot executed where the palm of your hand is facing your opponent, to the right side of the elbow for a right handed player and vice versa for a left handed player.

 Free Hand The hand not holding the racket.